- Mission & vision

 When will the Thing Library launch?

-We are opening the library in September of 2021.
+We are opening the library in Spring 2022.
 We are currently accepting donations, see our

 How can I get involved?